tobert/cassandra-summit-cfp-review/README.md

 when the user tries to do something too quickly.
 Need to add some way to block actions until it's ready or come up with a better way to keep the email address state around.

+Use appropriate HTTP response codes for each error.
+Most are either 500 or 400 right now, which is not accurate.

 License
 =======